The ideology of minimalism

 Why do I say "it begins with" instead of "it is"?
 Because after enough time it overflows that box.
 When you pursue the beatific minimalist vision long enough, it becomes a part of your very emotions, your sense of beauty.
 And I'll even admit it's possible for this sense of beauty to overstep its original motivation, become a hindrance to practicality.
 I know people to whom this has happened.
 I may even be one of them.

-But I don't it's very meaningful to discuss minimalism in abstract terms alone.
+But I don't think it's very meaningful to discuss minimalism in abstract terms alone.
 If you seek to really understand, to see its beauty the way I do, you must look at its manifestations.